A Trader Joe’s employee called for stronger coronavirus measures. The company fired him.

 “In a recent email, you suggest adopting a ‘3 strike’ policy against customers and a policy enforcing the same accommodation for every customer with a medical condition that precludes them from wearing a mask,” the letter said.
 “These suggestions are not in line with our core Values.
 In addition, you state that Trader Joe’s is not ‘showing up for us’ without adopting your policies.
 It is clear that you do not understand our Values.
 As a result, we are no longer comfortable having you work for Trader Joe’s.”

-He was commended for the “dedication and care” he showed to customers, with the reviewer writing, “You continue to have thoughtful interactions with them at the register and on the sales floor.”
+He was commended for the “dedication and care” he showed to customers, with the reviewer writing: “You continue to have thoughtful interactions with them at the register and on the sales floor.”

 Friend-Daniel, the Trader Joe’s spokeswoman, did not respond to an inquiry about his performance review.